RonanC/maze-escape/README.md

 Maze Escape Game in Java

 ## Story
-You are falsey imprisoned by the evil king to endlessly wander the prison maze.
+You are falsely imprisoned by the evil king to endlessly wander the prison maze.
 There are myths of a wizard who once walked these lonesome halls.
 Legend says he left behind a potion which can free you of this place.